Migz93/lidarr-download-automation/README.md

 Bash & powershell scripts to download artists in Lidarr using smloadr.

 I created the original version of this to fill a need i had, i have Lidarr installed but it doesn't grab many releases which is more a fault of my lack of indexers but still. <br>
-I then found out about smloadr and tried to download every single artist, this left me with a lot of junk that i'd never listen to.<br>
+I found out about smloadr and tried to download every single artist, this left me with a lot of junk that i'd never listen to.
 I then tried just downloading genres i like but again left me with a lot of junk i'd never listen to.<br>

-So i set about trying to find something that would bridge the gap between the artists i have monitored in Lidarr & downloading them with smloadr, I couldn't find anything at all for this so i set about creating my own script to do this.
+So i set about trying to find something that would bridge the gap between the artists i have monitored in Lidarr & downloading them with smloadr, I couldn't find anything at all for this so i set about creating my own script to do this.<br>
-See scripts within [Legacy](Legacy/LEGACY.md) folder.
+See scripts within [Legacy](Legacy/) folder.

 [permutationalparody](https://github.com/permutationalparody) then improved the script in various ways, including adding a seperate config file, adding an option to only search for albums/EPs/singles/ect that are set to monitored in Lidarr, add an option to allow Lidarr to import the downloaded files and generally tidied up the code a large ammount.

 # Modes
 This script has two modes (configured by changing the "mode" paramater in the config file):

-<b>Wanted:</b>
+<b>Wanted:</b><br>
 This it the prefered mode to use, with this option the script will check all artists & check their last album and attempt to find the Deezer ID from this data.
 If it fails and the "EnableFuzzyAlbumSearch" paramater is "True" then it will fall back to carrying out a fuzzy search of Deezer using the Artist Name & Last Album Name.
 If it's still unable to find a Deezer ID then the artist will be saved to the skiplog file configured in config.

 Once a Deezer ID has been identified it will then pass this through to smloadr to download, downloading to the path & at the quality speecified within config.